 There was a reason for having things spread out in that house (sometimes you don’t want to go down to the kitchen to get the cleaning spray you need for the upstairs bathroom) but I think part of it was just a general tendency to fill the space you have.
 Empty bathroom cabinet?
 Let’s put an extra bottle of cleaner in there!
 That house had so many cabinets and closets (our kitchen alone had 51 cabinets, versus the 12 that we have here).
-So when we had those cabinets and closets in all corners of our house, we filled them with things.
+So when we had those storage spaces in all corners of our house, we filled them with things.
 And over time it became harder to remember what was where.

 Maybe we’ll be singing a different tune in a few months as time has fogged our memory of unpacking & organizing within an inch of our lives (that’s really a huge part of downsizing: finding a smart spot for everything).
 But for now, it certainly feels like having less space to spread things out & stash extra stuff is keeping us a lot more organized.
 Plus, without lots of spare space to store things, it forces us to be really thoughtful about what we’re buying and adding to our belongings.

 Let’s talk money!
 Lots of people downsize for financial reasons, and they were certainly a factor for us too.
 We’ve always considered ourselves to be pretty frugal, but there were moments over the last couple of years where we didn’t feel that way.
 Particularly when we were in the midst of renovating the duplex, furnishing the beach house, and paying for insurance, utilities, and taxes for four different homes (remember, the duplex = two attached houses).
 Life suddenly felt very full of bills!